 Production assistant CV summary example

-Your CV’s summary example, sometimes called a profile or personal statement, is your one chance to speak directly to the hiring manager or production coordinator and even offer a glimpse of your professional personality.
-This CV section is made up of 3-5 sentences that describe you, your skills, experiences and relevant education without offering too many details.
+The summary is made up of 3-5 sentences that describe you, your skills, experiences and relevant education without offering too many details.
 Make sure to check the job description once more and include any highly relevant information right in the beginning of your summary to impress both the ATS and the production coordinator.

 You can see these tips in action in our adaptable production assistant resume sample.